Holy Eucharist for the Tenth Sunday after Pentecost

 and the life of the world to come.
 Amen.

-Prayers of the People – Form II
+Prayers of the People – Form VI

 Leader: